RetroFloppy/transformenator/doc/Design.md

 It can be specified to add no suffix at all by supplying two double quotes (i.e. `""`) as the optional suffix parameter.

 In the case where there is computational reorganization of the file done prior to output file creation, the name of the generated file may be completely changed.
+In the case where a file is a disk image or other compound file, computational reorganization would typically result in multiple output files of names unrelated to the original file name.
 The same rules to add a file suffix apply.

-Separate from, and prior to these reorganization and substitution phases is the extraction of individual files from a (virtual) disk image;
-that is handled by the various `ExtractFooFiles` utility programs.